-The biggest improvement in comparison with the rest of the lineup is definitely the Pro's adjustable arm.
-It has four positions that allow you to really hit all the different parts of your body while maintaining a comfortable grip.
-We would swap the positions with the click of a button to better target our back, or just make it more comfortable to hold while we hit other areas like calves or forearms.
+The biggest advantage in comparison with the rest of the lineup is definitely the Pro’s adjustable arm.
+It has four positions that allow you to really hit all the parts of your body while maintaining a comfortable grip.
+We would swap the positions with the click of a button to better target that aching back, or just make it more comfortable to hold while we hit other areas like calves or forearms.
 We can only imagine how useful it would be for a professional physical therapist.

 Another great feature of the Pro is its swappable batteries.
 They pop in and out easily for a quick switch if one dies, and each lasts 150 minutes, giving a combined run time of up to 300 minutes.
 When we ran our battery test it landed right on the mark, with one battery lasting 145 minutes.

-The Theragun Pro has all the features you'd ever want from a high-end massage gun.
-Its price is lofty at $599, but it's an investment that any hardcore athlete or health or fitness professional in the market for a massager should make.
+The Theragun Pro has all the features you’d ever want from a high-end massage gun.
+Its price is lofty at $599, but it’s an investment worth making for any hardcore athlete or health or fitness professional who’s in the market for a massager.